lealp22/blockchain-developer-bootcamp-final-project/README.md

 Some services could solve this, such as Keepers of ChainLink, but it is necessary to look into it more deeply.

-For this exercise, the processAutomation function has been included so that it can be called by anyone and, in return, the caller will get 1% of all transfers that are made.
+For this exercise, the _processAutomation_ function has been included so that it can be called by anyone and, in return, the caller will get 1% of all transfers that are completed.

 ## Directory structure ##